Operata MCP Server

 • An active Operata subscription

-• An Operata API key (see Creating an API Key)
+• API key — an Operata API key (see API key)

-• Claude Desktop, ChatGPT, OpenCode, or another MCP-compatible client
+• Claude Desktop, Claude Code, ChatGPT, OpenCode, Cursor, or another MCP-compatible client

 Supported AI Clients